angelogalope/angelogalope/README.md

 ### **Hello mate!**
 _____________________________________________________________________________________________________________________________

-### **I am ANGELO GALOPE, a BSIT Student wanted to be a Web Developer**
+### **I am ANGELO GALOPE, a BSIT Student wanted to be successful professionally**

-A 19 years old newbie to tech environment, wanted to pursue BSIT course because I don't have any other choices.
+A 20 years old newbie to tech environment, wanted to pursue BSIT course because I don't have any other choice.
 I know myself as a motivated, well-educated, and ecstatic person.
 I am now focusing on my course hoping that it won't kill me.

 _____________________________________________________________________________________________________________________________